Sourdough Sandwich Bread

 - Turn the dough out onto a floured surface and without kneading out the air, gently push the dough to a 9" rectangle.
 Tightly roll the dough to form a log.

 - Set the dough into the pan and cover with a damp kitchen towel or oiled plastic wrap.
-Set in a warm place and rise until the dough is doubled in size, about 1-1½hours.
+Set in a warm place and rise until the dough is doubled in size, about 2-3 hours.
+The exact time will vary based on the ambient temperature and the temperature of your dough.

-- Preheat the oven to 350 °F. Use a sharp knife or razor to cut a 1/2" deep slash down the center of the loaf.
+- Preheat the oven to 350 °F. When the dough is ready, use a sharp knife or razor to cut a 1/2" deep slash down the center of the loaf.
 Brush the loaf with egg wash.

-- Bake about 30-35 minutes until golden brown and and a toothpick inserted in the center comes out clean.
-The interior temp should be 200 °F.
+- Bake about 30-35 minutes until golden brown and the interior temp is 200 °F.

 Would you like to save this recipe?